zzisbeauty/HeyGem.ai/README.md

 # Heygem - Open Source Alternative to Heygen [【切换中文】](./README_zh.md)

+## Version Update Notice

+**The Lite version is officially released, you can download it [here](https://github.com/GuijiAI/HeyGem.ai/releases)**

+1. The Lite version can reduce two services heygem-tts / heygem-asr, reducing the installation size from 70G to 13.5G
+2. The Lite version has faster custom image and video generation
+3. The Lite version does not have the text-to-video function, it can only generate videos by uploading audio

 ## Important Notice to Developer Partners

 **Dear Heygem Open Source Community Members:**